 A request for an REU Supplement to an existing NSF award may be submitted if the need for the undergraduate student support was not foreseen at the time of the original proposal submission.
 Before preparing a request for supplemental funding, the PI should discuss it with the cognizant program officer for the award unless the PI is responding to a Dear Colleague Letter or other announcement that specifically calls for REU Supplement requests.
 The PI should prepare the request in FastLane in accordance with the guidelines found in the PAPPG.
 The following instructions supplement those found in the PAPPG.
 After logging into FastLane, choose "Award and Reporting Functions," and then "Supplemental Funding Request."
 Next, choose the award to be supplemented.
 In the form entitled "Summary of Proposed Work," state that this is a request for an REU Supplement.
 In the form entitled "Justification for Supplement," include the information described above in the fourth paragraph under the subheading "REQUEST FOR REU SUPPLEMENT"; limit your response to three pages.
 If an REU student has been pre-selected, you may place a brief Biographical Sketch in Supplementary Documents.
 Prepare a budget, including a justification of the funds requested for student support and their proposed use.
 All student costs should be entered as Participant Support Costs (Line F) in the proposal budget.
 (Indirect costs [F&A] are not allowed on Participant Support Costs.)
-After you have prepared the request for supplemental funding, forward it to your organization's Sponsored Research Office (SRO), which will submit the request to NSF.
+After you have prepared the request to NSF.